-If you’ve just had a long conversation in Italian, it is important to know how to neatly wrap it up in a friendly and natural way that won’t offend your conversational partner.
+If you’ve just had a long conversation in Italian, it is important to know how to neatly wrap it up in a friendly and natural way that won’t offend your conversation partner.
 One closing phrase that suits this objective perfectly is Alla prossima! which translates as Until next time!

 Ciao ragazzi, alla prossima!